 César Pires has a PhD in Commercial Law from the University of Coimbra, Portugal (general topic of the PhD thesis: International Sale of Goods).
-He conducts his research at the University of Coimbra in Portugal and he is also a visiting researcher at the Swiss Institute of Comparative Law in Lausanne.
+He conducted his research at the University of Coimbra in Portugal and was a visiting researcher at the Swiss Institute of Comparative Law in Lausanne.
 He was a visiting researcher at the International Institute for the Unification of Private Law (UNIDROIT) in Rome and today he is a UNIDROIT Alumni member.
-Apart from conducting his PhD Thesis, he is a Lawyer with more than 15 years of experience, Arbitrator, and Researcher at JusGov-Centre for Justice and Governance (University of Minho).
+He is a Lawyer with almost 20 years of experience, Arbitrator, and Researcher at JusGov-Centre for Justice and Governance (University of Minho).
 He was Teaching Assistant for 18 years of Commercial Law, International Private Law and Civil Law at the University Lusófona of Porto.
 César was Deputy Mayor for Tourism, Environment, Traffic, and Handicraft at the Municipality of Barcelos (Portugal) and Vice President of the Consumer Arbitration Court (“CIAB-Tribunal Arbitral de Consumo”).

 Ulrich Schroeter (*)